saichikkala01/CIS470-Activity-10/README.md

 - You will need to make the .github/workflows directory for your project.

 ### Deliverable
-- Link to your GitHub repository
+- Link to your GitHub repository (Make sure it is public)
 - Link to your AWS Lambda function
 - Screenshot of your Actions workflow Diagram (The three jobs should be in the order build, test, deploy).
+Submit all to  myCourses.

 ## Workflows Test Deployment